francois-gm/go-kabk-y1/2026-2027-Y1B/01-3 - 20260907 - HTML introduction/README.md

 ## Exercise

-### XML ‘in-situ snapshot’ coding exercice (30min)
+**XML ‘in-situ snapshot’ coding exercice (1h)**

-Bring in class a picture from your surrounding.
-When taking that picture, document it.
-Record audio / video as well.
+Venture into the Hortus and find a location you want to document.
 Think about what you see but also what you hear and smell.

 Write the 'code' of the picture on a piece of paper.
 You do **not** write it in *HTML*.
 Instead, use the logic of XML languages:

 - Tags that open and close
 - Tags that contain other tags
-- The use of attributes that giving specifications on the tags.
+- The use of attributes that give additional specific information about what the tag's content.

+Don't forget to also **take a picture with your phone** of the scene/detail you are making a ‘coded snapshot’.
+We'll need these for next class.

 More about XML: